pbeckman/FastHankelTransform.jl/README.md

    \qquad \text{for } j = 1, \ldots, m
 ```
 to a user-specified tolerance $\varepsilon$.
 The frequencies $\omega_j$ and
-source locations $r_k$ can be arbitrary chosen and need not lie on a grid.
+source locations $r_k$ can be arbitrarily chosen and need not lie on a grid.
 The
-computational cost of our approach scales quasilinearly with $n$ and $m$.
+computational cost of our approach is near optimal, scaling quasilinearly with
+$n$ and $m$.

 A minimal demo is as follows:
 ```julia